 Taliperu project is also known as Taliperu reservoir, which was constructed across the Taliperu River at Peddamidisileru village and Cherla mandal in Bhadradri Kothagudem district of Telangana State in Godavari basin of central Telangana zone (Fig. 1).
 The Taliperu medium irrigation project is designed with a live storage of 14.46 T.M.C. for providing irrigation facility to 9995.74 ha in kharif under both canals covering 88 villages of 2 mandals of Bhadradri Kothagudem District.
 The command area of the project lies in between both left and right canals of the project.
 The length of right flank main canal is (RFMC) 10.44 km and irrigates a total ayacut of 1475.89 ha covering 17 villages in Cherla mandal of Bhadrachalam constituency.
 The length of left flank main canal (LFMC) is 46.46 km and irrigates a total ayacut of 2791.93 ha covering 29 villages in Cherla mandal and 5727.92 ha covering 42 villages in Dummugudem mandal of Bhadrachalam constituency.
 The total ayacut to be irrigated is nearly of 9995.73 ha.
 Geographically the Taliperu medium irrigation project is located at a latitude of 18 ̊ 06' 10.5" °N and longitude of 80 ̊ 51' 28.9" °E at an elevation of about 179.49 m above mean sea level (MSL).
 The main crops grown in the command area of Taliperu are Paddy, Cotton and Chillies.

-Fig. 1: Location map of the Taliperu medium irrigation project
+Fig. 1.
+Location map of the Taliperu medium irrigation project

 In the present study, the effectiveness of rainfall for the crop was calculated by using a slight modification in the USDA-SCS method and incorporated as suggested by Gulati (1987).
 The weekly rainfall and weekly water requirement of the crop were used to calculate the weekly effective rainfall for various crops growing in the command areas.
 Six years (2017-2022) rainfall data of Taliperu medium irrigation project taken from the Nasa Power were used.